 If you are interested in how to start prepping on a budget, keep reading.
 The first few steps don’t require any money at all.

-It’s easy to watch Youtube videos and read articles about million-dollar emergency bunkers filled to the brim with prepper supplies and think, “I can’t afford that.”
+It’s easy to look at Youtube videos and articles about million-dollar emergency bunkers filled to the brim withprepper supplies and feel discouraged, thinking, "I can't afford that."
+But remember, the reality is, most of us are prepping on the cheap, and not everyone needs the million-dollar bunker.

-To get started, we recommend devising a plan, creating a budget, and inventorying what you already have—all of which require no money whatsoever.
-You can also start reading up and watching some videos to learn a whole host of invaluable skills that also require no money to learn.
+To get started with your budget prepping, we recommend creating a plan, setting up a budget, and making an inventory of what you already have at your disposal.
+These steps require zero financial investment.
+In addition, you can start absorbing knowledge from books, articles, and videos to learn a plethora of invaluable skills that also require no money.

 Devising an emergency preparedness plan is where every budget prepper should begin.
 The plan you create will be unique to you and your family.
 To do so, it’s a good idea to consider the following questions: